vinsonchuong/standard-esnext/README.md

 ## What's Included
 * `babel-eslint` enables linting of experimental features as well as extensions to the language like Flow.
+* `eslint-plugin-flowtype` applies complementary rules to Flow annotations.
 * `eslint-plugin-import` checks validity of `import` and `export` statements.
   Aliases defined using `babel-plugin-module-resolver` are supported.
 Package name aliases defined by `babel-plugin-package-name-import` are also supported.

+Note that because Flow already resolves and validates imports, if the `flow-bin` package is installed, overlapping rules from `eslint-plugin-import` will be disabled.